Port Adelaide–Norwood rivalry

-The Port Adelaide–Norwood rivalry is Australian rules football's oldest and one of its most intense rivalries.
+The Port Adelaide–Norwood rivalry is Australian rules football's oldest and one of its most intense.
 It is contested between the Norwood Football Club and the Port Adelaide Football Club.
-Together Port Adelaide (36) and Norwood (31) have won 66 South Australian National Football League (SANFL) premierships since the founding of the competition in 1878.
+Together, Port Adelaide (36) and Norwood (31) have won 67 South Australian National Football League (SANFL) premierships since the founding of the competition in 1877, 49.3% of all SANFL premierships as of the 2024 SANFL Grand Final.
 As the SANFL competition has been suspended due to war, only 132 seasons have been played, therefore together Norwood and Port Adelaide have won exactly half of all SANFL premierships awarded.
-The two clubs have met in finals 50 times with 17 of those grand finals including 2 war-time grand finals.
+The two clubs have met in finals 50 times, with 17 of those grand finals including two war-time grand finals.

 Origins

 The two clubs first played each other in 1878.
 The rivalry's origins go back to the early 1880s, when Port Adelaide finally ended Norwood's run of six consecutive premierships.
-During the 1880s and 1890s matches between Norwood and Port Adelaide would often attract around 12,000 spectators which would be equivalent to over 10% of Adelaide's population of the time.
+During the 1880s and 1890s, matches between Norwood and Port Adelaide would often attract around 12,000 spectators, which would be equivalent to over 10% of Adelaide's population of the time.

-In 1893 when describing the Norwood–Port Adelaide rivalry the Advertiser stated that "Just as the more faithful amongst the tribes of the East feel it incumbent on them to pay a periodical visit to Mecca, so do lovers of the king of winter games feel it almost an essential duty on their part to journey to the Adelaide Oval on the Queen's Accession Day, in sunshine or rain, to witness a trial of strength between those great and old rivals the Port Adelaide and Norwood clubs."
-In 1960, Norwood would bring Port Adelaide's own run of six premierships to an end defeating them by 27 points in the Preliminary Final.
-As of 2017, the two clubs are the only clubs in any of the elite Australian Rules Football leagues (the SANFL, WAFL, and VFL/AFL) to win six successive premierships.
+In 1960, Norwood would bring Port Adelaide's own run of six premierships to an end, defeating them by 27 points in the preliminary final.
+As of 2017, the two clubs are the only clubs in any of the elite Australian Rules Football leagues (the SANFL, WAFL, VFL, and VFL/AFL) to win six successive premierships.